 If you didn't know, raw cauliflower rice freezes well.
 So I usually make big batches and store them away for later use.

 After you've grated the cauliflower, Pro tip, place it in a kitchen towel or paper towels and give it a good squeeze to remove excess moisture. *note 1*

-- Add the ground meat of your choice and season with black pepper, half of the garlic powder, and 1 tsp salt.
+Add the ground meat of your choice and season with black pepper, half of the garlic powder, and 1 teaspoon salt.
 Break up the meat while it cooks until it makes a fine crumble.
 This ensures it gets well browned on all sides.

 - Always use high-quality chicken stock.
 If possible, make it yourself.
 Nothing beats the robust flavor of homemade chicken stock.
 But if you can't for one reason or the other, get a high-quality, low sodium store-bought stock.

 - Allow the cauliflower to brown before adding the stock.
 Sautéing caramelizes the cauliflower, which brings out its sweet, nutty flavors.